Frequently Asked Questions

 For more information, see our Fees & Rebates page.

 Depending on your unique situation, you may be eligible for a higher rebate when you reach the Extended Medicare Safety Net threshold.
-That is, once you have paid approximately $2,414 in out-of-pocket (OOP) expenses on eligible Medicare services in the calendar year, you will receive the standard rebate, plus 80% of your OOP expense.
-I.e., against your Psychology session, you will receive $131.65 or $89.64 or $56.00 (whichever is applicable to you), PLUS 80% of the difference between the full fee and the standard rebate.
-As an example, for a session with a Senior Clinical psychologist, the higher rebate can be around $226.
+That is, once you have reached the threshold for out-of-pocket (OOP) expenses on eligible Medicare services in the calendar year, you will receive the standard rebate, plus 80% of your OOP expense.

 Below are some links to publicly available online resources that explain the Safety Net thresholds in greater detail.
 Everyone’s situation is unique, therefore if you require further information, we recommend you contact Medicare directly to inquire about your individual or family Safety Net to see when you might be approaching the threshold and eligible for a higher rebate.